louisguitton/guitton.co-hugo/content/posts/athena-serving-layer.md

 title: Athena serving layer
 date: 2020-02-23
 categories:
+  - Data Engineering
-  - Blogging
+  - Software Engineering
 ---

 ## How to optimise Athena (speed and cost) to unlock backend serving

 On Friday, I had the idea to use Athena as a serving layer for a Machine Learning backend application of mine.
-The motivation was that it was drastically redcing the amount of logic (= backend code) I had to write and also reducing the infrastructure blueprint of the application (= no database to spin up and maintain - PostgreSQL or DynamoDB).
+The motivation was that it was drastically reducing the amount of logic I had to write (= backend code) and also reducing the infrastructure blueprint of the application (= no database to spin up and maintain - PostgreSQL or DynamoDB).
+After implementing quick wins like caching, I still hit a road block where each Athena query takes 7 seconds and scans 10 GB of data.

-After a quick Google search, I found out that [this approach is what companies like SimilarWeb do](https://similarweb.engineering/athena-serving-layer/).
-I then proceeded into a rabbit hole of Athena, Parquet and ORC optimisation.
-Here are my notes; notes that start with *[In theory]* are things I haven't tried and collected here for completeness.
+After a quick Google search, I found out that [this approach is what companies like SimilarWeb do](https://similarweb.engineering/athena-serving-layer/) and that there are further tricks to optimise Athena.
+I then proceeded into a rabbit hole of Athena, Parquet and ORC.

+Notes that start with *[In theory]* are things I haven't tried and collected here for completeness.

 ### Notes